vandre-sales/meliva-ds/docs/pages/frameworks/vue-2.md

 ## Configuration

-You'll need to tell Vue to ignore Shoelace components.
+You'll need to tell Vue to ignore Web Awesome components.
 This is pretty easy because they all start with `sl-`.

 ```js
 import Vue from 'vue';